 We will assign each student organization a locker in the Student Org Center (space permitting).
 No food or drinks are permitted in these lockers.
 Lockers should be cleaned out every year, and the lockers should not be used for personal use.
 Pro Bono Orgs will be assigned a set of file cabinet drawers in room 659 with the same rules.
-If you have questions about your locker or file cabinet, please visit the Click here to enter text.
-Student Services (4th floor, SW corner).
+If you have questions about your locker or file cabinet, please visit the Office of Academic Services (4th floor, SW corner).
 Occasionally, the Student Center and Pro Bono Center are used for meetings.
 Access to the lockers may be limited during those times.